George Tillson

-George E. Tillson was an industrialist best known for founding the town of Tillsonburg.
+George E. Tilson was an industrialist best known for founding the town of Tillsonburg.

-Tillson was born on November 25, 1782, in Enfield, Massachusetts.
+Tilson was born on November 25, 1782, in Enfield, Massachusetts.
 In 1808 he married Nancy Barker.
-Tillson moved to Upper Canada in 1822, and founded a small iron forge within Norfolk County with Hiram Capron and James and Benjamin Van Norman.
-In 1825 Tillson bought approximately 600 acres of land in the south-end of Oxford County along the Big Otter Creek using the funds earned from the forge.
-Tillson constructed a sawmill, lock, blast furnace and another iron forge in the area.
+Tilson moved to Upper Canada in 1822, and founded a small iron forge within Norfolk County with Hiram Capron and James and Benjamin Van Norman.
+In 1825 Tilson bought approximately 600 acres of land in the south-end of Oxford County along the Big Otter Creek using the funds earned from the forge.
+Tilson constructed a sawmill, lock, blast furnace and another iron forge in the area.
 Originally called the “Dereham Forge", the town was renamed ‘Tillsonburg’ in 1837 after its founder.
-It’s also possible Tillson had some involvement with the Rebellions of 1837–1838.
-Tillson died on March 15, 1864, in the town of Tillsonburg.
-His son E. D. Tillson constructed the Annandale House which has since been renovated and currently houses the Tillsonburg museum.
+It’s also possible Tilson had some involvement with the Rebellions of 1837–1838.
+Tilson died on March 15, 1864, in the town of Tillsonburg.
+His son E. D. Tilson constructed the Annandale House which has since been renovated and currently houses the Tillsonburg museum.